What is sexual assault and sexual harassment?

 - Contact a sexual health clinic

 - See a doctor at Curtin Health Service Building 109 Bentley campus – a free confidential service

 - Make an appointment at Fremantle Women’s Health Centre

-- Or talk to your local GP (this may not be a free service)
+- Talk to your local GP (this may not be a free service)

 - The Freedom Centre helps provides young people (under 26) to support each other and their communities to be informed, happy and healthy about their sexuality, sex and gender.
 The drop-in centres offer a safe space to hang out, have fun, meet and other LGBTIQ (Lesbian, Gay, Bisexual, Trans, Intersex, Queer, Questioning and otherwise diverse in their sexuality and/or gender) young people and get peer-support and info if you need it.

 - Living Proud – local events, advocacy, health and wellbeing and QLife telephone counselling

 - WA AIDS Council has a number of resources available on a range of sexual health issues

 Respect.
 Now.
 Always.